hyperlane-xyz/hyperlane-monorepo/.changeset/hip-mugs-fold.md

 '@hyperlane-xyz/sdk': minor
 ---

-Deploy to alephzeroevmtestnet, update deployment for arcadiatestnet.
+Deploy to alephzeroevmtestnet, update deployment for arcadiatestnet2.